Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: Congestion Reduction in Ride-share Networks

 \subsection{Online learning via conditional gradient descent}

-While the MDP congestion game model is convex, the Manhattan ride-share setting, with $63$ states, $15$ time steps, and $8$ actions, is highly constrained, requiring $8505$ constraints to enforce $\mc{Y}(P, p_0)$.
-As such, off-the-shelf solvers such as Cvxpy cannot be realistically applied in this scenario.
+\ctwo{When drivers optimize their strategies for the ride-share game in Section~\ref{sec:ride_share_game}, we assume that they cannot directly access the congestion costs model and transition dynamics.} Instead, they collectively receive costs for a chosen joint policy, and iterate to find the equilibrium policy.

-Instead, we use the online learning method from~\cite[Alg.3]{us}.
-Inspired by conditional gradient descent (Frank-Wolfe), the algorithm directly enforces the constraint $y \in \mc{Y}(P, p_0)$ through dynamic programming.
-Furthermore, while conditional gradient descent can be slow to converge for higher accuracy requirements, it converges much faster to lower accuracy solutions.
-Using the stopping criterion for conditional gradient descent, $\epsilon^k$-MDP Wardrop equilibrium is achieved when the driver costs and population distribution satisfies
+We implement the learning method from~\cite[Alg.3]{us}.
+Inspired by conditional gradient descent (Frank-Wolfe), \cite[Alg.3]{us} implicitly enforces $y \in \mc{Y}(P, p_0)$ by solving linearized game potentials~\eqref{eqn:integral_potential} via dynamic programming.
+Frank-Wolfe converges rapidly to low-accuracy solutions.
+Based on Frank-Wolfe's stopping criterion, the $\epsilon$ in the $\epsilon$-MDP Wardrop equilibrium is given by

-At each iteration $k$, we assume that drivers use conditional gradient descent to solve their game until~\eqref{eqn:manhattan_stopping_criterion} is satisfied.
-We solve the Manhattan game without tolls up to $\epsilon^k < 2e3$.
-We note that this is approximately equivalent to a normalized error of $1e-2$ on the potential function $L$.
-The corresponding approximate Wardrop equilibrium is shown in the plot labelled Manhattan in Figure~\ref{fig:manhattan_taxi_zones}.
-Additionally, we emphasize the three states with the highest time-averaged driver distribution in the bar plot and the line plot in Figure~\ref{fig:manhattan_taxi_zones}.
+We set $\epsilon^k = 1e^3$, which is approximately equal to a normalized error of $0.5\%$ for the unconstrained game potential.
+The corresponding $\epsilon$-MDP Wardrop equilibrium and the driver densities of the most congested zones are shown in Figure~\ref{fig:manhattan_taxi_zones}.

-From Figure~\ref{fig:manhattan_taxi_zones}, we see that the most congested zones are the financial district on the lower end and the tourist hub in the middle at Midtown Center.
-This corresponds well with the congestion results from New York City Department of Transportation's analysis of taxi speeds~\cite[Pg.13]{nyc_dot}, where the highest congestion levels occur in the same areas.
-Furthermore, the congestion is significant: the three districts with the highest average driver distribution attracts $13\%$ of the total driver population.
-We can infer from this result that our MDP congestion model with conditional gradient descent as an online learning method is a reasonable approximation to the actual behaviour of taxi drivers.